jakobhuerner/jakobhuerner.github.io/_posts/2022-02-19-apple_macbook_pro_m1max_hobby_photographers_view.md

 # Performance (+ a casual photographer’s test)

 A big promise of the M1 Pro/Max is its outstanding performance.
 I tried it using Adobe Lightroom in the latest versions as of February 2022.
 It is a great test setting, as Lightroom is a cross-platform solution that really shines in the integration of different device categories and operating systems.
-It already runs as native application on the M1 chip in the tested version.
+It runs as native application on the M1 chip in the tested version.

 ## The test samples